-Lawsuit Says Migrants Were Subjected To Dirty Detention Facilities, Bad Food And Water
+Migrants Allege They Were Subjected To Dirty Detention Facilities, Bad Food And Water

 Migrants detained in recent months at the U.S.-Mexico border describe being held in Customs and Border Protection facilities that are unsanitary and overcrowded, receiving largely inedible food and being forced to drink foul-smelling drinking water.

-In a lawsuit filed against Attorney General Jeff Sessions by the Los Angeles-based Center for Human Rights & Constitutional Law, some 200 individuals detained under the Trump administration's "zero tolerance" policy were interviewed, many of them relating poor conditions.
+Documents filed Monday in U.S. District Court in California and viewed by NPR late Tuesday contain interviews with some 200 individuals detained under the Trump administration's "zero tolerance" policy, many of whom related poor conditions at the centers.

-In the suit, filed Monday in U.S. District Court in California and viewed by NPR late Tuesday, the group is demanding that the government meet minimum standard conditions as laid out in the 1997 Flores Settlement Agreement.
+The documents are part of a long-running lawsuit that resulted in the 1997 Flores Settlement Agreement.
+They were filed on the migrants' behalf by the Los Angeles-based Center for Human Rights & Constitutional Law, which is demanding that the government meet minimum standard conditions as laid out in the Flores agreement.
 The Department of Justice could not immediately be reached for comment.

-The filing contains the stories of migrants arriving mainly from Honduras, Guatemala and El Salvador who were detained at various locations at different times, including one facility referred to by several interviewees as the "Dog House" or "Dog Pound," and another as the "Ice House."
+The documents contain the stories of migrants arriving mainly from Honduras, Guatemala and El Salvador who were detained at various locations at different times, including one facility referred to by several interviewees as the "Dog House" or "Dog Pound," and another as the "Ice House."
 Last names of detained interviewees have been redacted.

 Fatima O. of Honduras, presented herself and a young daughter at the border on May 15.
 She said the facility where they were initially kept, which is not named in the court filing, had no access to showers.